 After the baby comes it can be difficult to get back to who you are in your relationship.
 Especially if we’ve had a difficult birth, the last thing we’re thinking about is how to bond with your spouse after having the baby.
 As moms we are physically and mentally torn between being a source of comfort, love, food, and more for our babies.
 As they get older that desire to do for them doesn’t go away completely.

 But, when we are in relationships we have to remember that our relationship needs to be on the list of priorities.
+Keeping our relationship a priority will help in keeping a healthy relationship with our husband or partner after the baby.
 When our children are grown and gone our spouses will be there and we don’t want to wait until then to rebuild our relationships.

 It’s important to continue to grow the relationship as the family grows.
 Also, if you’re like me and tend to overthink things – make it easy on yourself.
 Just focus on what would be fun to do and do that to bond with your spouse after baby, just schedule it, sis!

 Here are 10 ways to bond with your spouse after baby: